timelyportfolio/rCharts_rickshaw_gettingstarted/index.md

 ## Taking Rickshaw for a Go
 <br/>
 _ _ _
 **This is a near exact replica of the [rickshaw getting started tutorial](http://code.shutterstock.com/rickshaw/tutorial/introduction.html).
 All credit and attribution should be directed there.
-See the copyright and license at the end of this page.**
+See the copyright at the end of this page.**
 - - -

 Rickshaw is a simple framework for drawing charts of time series data on a web page, built on top of Mike Bostock's delightful D3 library.
 These charts can be powered by static historical data sets, or living data that continuously updates in real time.